shrutikapoor08/react-coding-interview-questions/README.md

 7. Create a tic tac toe game.
 8. Create a slideshow type app.
 The data of slides could be given.
 It contains an image url, and the title of the slide.
 Left and Right navigation buttons are needed.
 9. Create a form app that has a different state of UI when a field is selected, has value or is visited.
 (Uses onFocus, onBlur events)
-10. Create a ticker that increments value ever second.
+10. Create a ticker that increments value every second.
 11. Create an app that allows user to click a button 5 times, and times them out afterwards.
 12. Create an app that uses debouncing / throttling.